 When Clark addresses this issue to baptists, he is addressing a very wide spectrum of baptists.
 Therefore much of what he says isn’t always applicable to confessional baptists.
 There is a great deal of agreement between Clark and confessional baptists.
 We agree that a proper understanding of the antithetical nature of the Covenant of Works and the Covenant of Grace is essential for properly understanding the law/gospel antithesis, and thus the gospel (something many, including professed reformed, do not).
 We agree that all men throughout history have only ever been saved by God’s sovereign work through the Covenant of Grace.

 Where differences start to emerge is on the nature of the Covenant of Grace.
-Clark believes that 1) the Covenant of Grace, including its membership, exists on two levels: its substance and its administration, and 2) all of the post-fall covenants are administrations of the Covenant of Grace.
+Clark believes that 1) the Covenant of Grace, including its membership, exists on two levels: its substance and its administration [also referred to as internal and external], and 2) all of the post-fall covenants are administrations of the Covenant of Grace.

 Regarding 1), Clark notes